 - Double vision in one eye

 Regular visits to the eye doctor will increase the chances that cataracts are discovered early.
 Fortunately, modern surgical procedures developed to treat this condition make it possible for ophthalmologists to address this issue using a procedure that is both quick and painless.
-At Rosenbaum Eye & Laser Center in Lansing, Dr. Rosenbaum uses a laser to painlessly remove cataracts and restore normal vision.
+At Rosenbaum Eye & Laser Center in Lansing, Our Doctors uses a laser to painlessly remove cataracts and restore normal vision.

 If you are experiencing vision problems, don’t leave your condition untreated.
 Contact us today at 517-393-2020 or rosenbaumeye.com to schedule an examination.